Alessandro-Dodon/garch/README.md

 ## Files

-**`Garch.ipynb`** The primary notebook containing the full analysis, model implementation, parameter estimation, and validation.
-This notebook corresponds to the accompanying **`Report.pdf`**, which summarizes the project’s objectives, theoretical background, results, and conclusions.
+**`garch.ipynb`** The primary notebook containing the full analysis, model implementation, parameter estimation, and validation.
+This notebook corresponds to the accompanying **`report.pdf`**, which summarizes the project’s objectives, theoretical background, results, and conclusions.

-**`VaR.ipynb`** A self-contained notebook applying GARCH models to calculate Value-at-Risk (VaR) and Expected Shortfall (ES), with relevant theoretical background and implementation.
+**`var.ipynb`** A self-contained notebook applying GARCH models to calculate Value-at-Risk (VaR) and Expected Shortfall (ES), with relevant theoretical background and implementation.

-**`MonteCarloGarch.ipynb`** Another standalone notebook that uses Monte Carlo simulations to investigate the statistical properties and behavior of GARCH models.
+**`monte_carlo_garch.ipynb`** Another standalone notebook that uses Monte Carlo simulations to investigate the statistical properties and behavior of GARCH models.

 ## Results Example